tribalknowledgepage/tribalknowledgepage.github.io/content/posts/powershell cheatsheet.md

  $PSVersionTable
  ```

-List help about a cmdlet in a readable format:
+List help about a cmdlet in a readable format
 ```powershell
 Get-Help <cmdlet> | more
 ```

-List cmdlets which contain the keyword 'service' in them:
+List cmdlets which contain the keyword 'service' in them
 ```powershell
 Get-Command -CommandType Cmdlet | ?{$_.Name -match "service"}
 ```